infracost/docs/docs/getting_started.md

   </TabItem>
   <TabItem value="windows">

-  Download and unzip the [infracost-windows-amd64.tar.gz](https://github.com/infracost/infracost/releases/latest/download/infracost-windows-amd64.tar.gz) file.
-It has an .exe file that you should move to a folder that is in your `PATH` environment variable.
-[This Stack Overflow article](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) contains instructions for setting the PATH on Windows through the user interface.
+  Download and unzip the [latest release](https://github.com/infracost/infracost/releases/latest/download/infracost-windows-amd64.tar.gz).
+Rename the file `infracost-windows-amd64` to `infracost.exe`, then run it from the Command Prompt or Powershell using `.\infracost.exe --no-color` alongside other required flags/commands (color output has a bug we need to fix on Windows).
+You should also move the exe file to a folder that is in your `PATH` [environment variable](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows), e.g. `C:\Windows`.

   </TabItem>
 </Tabs>